Personal Health Budgets

 How will my health and wellbeing needs be captured?

-Your Case Coordinator will use your CHC assessment and other care records to form a picture of your care needs - for example, the frequency, duration and level of skill required to deliver your care.
+Your case manager will use your assessment and other care records to form a picture of your care needs.
+For example, the frequency, duration and level of skill required to deliver your care.

 Step 3: Working out the amount of money available